w3c/wai-media-guide/index.md

 <img src="{{ "/content-images/wai-media-guide/CC.png" | relative_url }}" alt="" style="float: left; margin-right: 2rem; width: 11%; max-width: 77px">

-<p style="margin-left:123px"><strong><a href="/design-develop/media/captions/">Captions/Subtitles</a></strong> &mdash; Captions (also called "intralingual subtitles") provide content to people who are Deaf and others who cannot hear the audio.
-Captions are a text version of the speech and non-speech audio information needed to understand the content. <em>Subtitles</em> are the spoken audio translated into another language.
-Captions and subtitles are synchronized with the audio and usually shown in a media player.</p>
+<p style="margin-left:123px"><strong><a href="/design-develop/media/captions/">Captions/Subtitles</a></strong> &mdash; Captions (also called "subtitles") provide content to people who are Deaf and others who cannot hear the audio.
+Captions are a text version of the speech and non-speech audio information needed to understand the content.
+They are synchronized with the audio and usually shown in a media player.</p>

 <img src="{{ "/content-images/wai-media-guide/transcript.png" | relative_url }}" alt="" style="float: left; margin-right: 2rem; width: 11%; max-width: 77px">

 <p style="margin-left:123px"><strong><a href="/design-develop/media/transcripts/">Transcripts</a></strong> &mdash; Basic transcripts are a text version of the speech and non-speech audio information needed to understand the content. <em>Descriptive transcripts</em> also include description of the visual information needed to understand the content.
-Descriptive transcripts are required to provide content to people who are both Deaf and blind.
-Transcripts are separate from a media player.</p>
+Descriptive transcripts are required to provide video content to people who are both Deaf and blind.</p>

 <img src="{{ "/content-images/wai-media-guide/sign.png" | relative_url }}" alt="" style="float: left; margin-right: 2rem; width: 11%; max-width: 77px">

 <p style="margin-left:123px"><strong><a href="/design-develop/media/sign-languages/">Sign Languages</a></strong> &mdash; Sign languages use hand and arm movements, facial expressions, and body positions to convey meaning.
-For most people who are Deaf, sign language is their native language, and some do not understand written language well.
-(Sign language is not required to meet most minimum accessibility standards.)</p>
+For many people who are Deaf, sign language is their native language, and some do not understand written language well.
+(Sign language is not required by most policies.)</p>

 ## Example